ohthatsteve/ud-optimize-project/README.md

 * In the function updatePositions, the formula to determine the path of the moving pizzas was calling `document.body.scrollTop` inside of a `for`loop, causing heavy jank.
 To fix this, I now:
   - Wrap all the movement code in a `requestAnimationFrame`.
   - Store `document.body.scrollTop` as a variable outside of the `for` loop.

+####Known issues

+1. When running `gulp view-critical`, there is repitition in the inline styles and style.css.